NixOS: For developers

 introduction, but this one dragged on for several reasons.
 Finding structure and

-trying to be concise when discussing something as “generic” as Nix
+trying to be concise when discussing something as “generic” as Nix turned out

 to be quite challenging.
 Also, while still learning I found many of the things